✔ Rules (DEA & CWB)

 ✔ Routines (Routines, Student Jobs, Interjections & Rejoinders)

 As a student in middle or high school, do you remember asking to leave the room to get up and move around?
 Did you ever REALLY need that drink, or did you just want to kill some class time by strolling down to the farthest water fountain (we called it a “bubbler” where I grew up)?
 You needed breaks, and your students need them, too, so let’s stop pretending they don’t.
 In a CI classroom, we ask students to focus intently on listening, so breaks are critical for MGMT.
 There’s been research on this, but common sense tells you it’s something to take into consideration.

 The jury is still out on whether to do Brain Breaks entirely in Native Language (L1), or Target Language (L2).
 Whichever you choose, it’s safe to say that anything in the L2 must be easy, else there’s no real break occurring in students’ brains.
 I like to mix it up.
-I’ve had students request an L2 Brain Break like Crazy Ball because they liked the competitive nature.
-Who knows, you’ll have to read the room.
 Here’s a list of some Brain Breaks with brief descriptions: